rafaelpcarneiro/simulationCredCardFrau/README.md

 ## Abstract
-The file **simulation.py** is in charge of simulating a sequence of interarrival request times _Tn_, following a nonhomogeneous Poisson Process, where for each time time _Tn_, the index _n_ is related to
+The file **simulation.py** is in charge of simulating a sequence of interarrival times, _Tn_, from a nonhomogeneous Poisson Process, where for each time _Tn_, the index _n_ is related to
 1. a client trying to buy a product of type 0 with his credit card.
    Such event happens  with probability p0;
 2. a client trying to buy a product of type 1 with his credit card.